A couple of weeks ago I was stood up for a date.

 I asked a “nice” young lady for her number.
 Let’s call her Lucy.
 After a few phone conversations, and coffee I invited her to my place for dinner later that weekend (I cook pretty much all of my food anyway).

 Saturday night came with no call or knock on the door and, after hours of waiting, I finally finished my meal while Lucy’s salmon sat cold and uneaten.

 It’s true, I’ve been back in the dating world – and at times it’s been difficult.
-Although I feel more prepared than ever for success in dating each scowl, unreturned phone call – or extra cold dinner plate – stings.
+Although I feel more prepared than ever for success in dating, every potential connection’s scowl, un-returned phone call – or extra cold dinner plate – stings.

-But, it’s not all gloomy.
-I must admit for every failed interaction there’s been 10 positive interactions, and as I continue on this quest, as many of us are on – to find someone to share your world – it has helped me stumble upon life, business and marketing lessons.
+But, it’s not all gloom.
+For every failed interaction there’s been 10 positive ones, and as I continue on this quest, as many of us are on – to find someone to share your world – it has helped me stumble upon life, business and marketing lessons.

 What Dating Can Teach You About (Internet) Marketing